thebookofeveryone/mapbox-geocoder/README.md

 # react-geocoder

 ```
-npm install @mapbox/react-geocoder
+npm install react-geocoder-autocomplete
 ```

-A geocoder component using Mapbox.
+A geocoder component using Mapbox, modified to be better for regular form autocomplete

 ## api